plotly/tutorial-nanodash/SETUP.md

 ## 3. Installing requirements

 After setting up and activating your Python virtual environment, install the requirements for the tutorial.

+_Note: When using a `uv` virtual environment, `pip` must be replaced by `uv pip`._

 If you are using `uv`, run: